pgbouncer/pgbouncer/doc/config.md

 ### client_idle_timeout

-Set the maximum amount of time that a client is allowed to idly connect to the pgbouncer instance.
+Set the maximum amount of time in seconds that a client is allowed to idly connect to the pgbouncer instance.
 If set this timeout applies in addition to the pgbouncer level config described above.